- Telecommuting overview

 The advantage IT professionals find valuable with SasS is that all the administrative work to keep applications updated and patched and readily available on-demand 24x7 from anywhere in the world are all handled by the provider.
 As a systems administrator, you and your IT team only need to administer the environment with respect to adding/removing users, assigning permissions, configuring security policies, and similar.

-With Microsoft Office 365, you have the ability to purchase only the required licenses you need based on the number of employees you have.
-As an example, an Office 365 Enterprise Level 1 costs only $8 per month per user and will provide you with a web-based version of Outlook (with 50GB mailbox storage), Word, Excel, PowerPoint, and Teams (a collaboration tool).
+With Microsoft 365, you have the ability to purchase only the required licenses you need based on the number of employees you have.
+As an example, an Microsoft 365 Enterprise E1 costs only $8 per month per user and will provide you with a web-based version of Outlook (with 50GB mailbox storage), Word, Excel, PowerPoint, and Teams (a collaboration tool).
 Additionally, each user will have their own dedicate 1TB of cloud storage with Microsoft OneDrive.
-Our experience with Office 365 technical support is positive and they are available 24x7 via the email or by phone.
+Our experience with Microsoft 365 technical support is positive and they are available 24x7 via the email or by phone.

 As with email, access to a telephone whether working on-premise at your company office or at home is an essential tool for day-to-day business activities.
 While some may operate successfully by having their employees use their personal smartphone for calls related to work, others require the staff to use a dedicated company-issued phone.
 If you have an on-premise PBX phone system, you'll likely need to replace or augment it with a cloud-based hosted VoIP (voice over IP) system to effectively provide your remote workforce a phone.